josp70/nlptown_bert-base-multilingual-uncased-sentiment/README.md

 ## Contact

+In addition to this model, [NLP Town](https://www.nlp.town) offers custom, monolingual sentiment models for many languages and an improved multilingual model through [RapidAPI](https://rapidapi.com/nlp-town-nlp-town-default/api/multilingual-sentiment-analysis2/).

-Contact [NLP Town](https://www.nlp.town) for questions, feedback and/or requests for similar models.
+Feel free to contact us for questions, feedback and/or requests for similar models.